 Anal Gland Health

 No one likes to talk about anal glands, but here goes.
-Dogs have anal glands that sit at the 4oclock and 8oclock position around their anus, and they produce a smelly oily fluid.
+Dogs have anal glands that sit at the 4 o’clock and 8 o’clock positions around their anus, and they produce a smelly, oily fluid.
 This fluid helps dogs to poop easier, but it also helps them identify each other.
 This is why dogs sniff each other’s butts.

-Fiber in your dog’s stools helps to put pressure on their glands which squeezes out the fluid.
+The fiber in your dog’s stools helps to put pressure on their glands which squeezes out the fluid.
 Basically, higher fiber foods will help support normal poop function.
 So, to save his glands from becoming infected and having to express his glands yourself, feed him more fibrous foods.
-This helps promote healthy anal glands and also reduces the chances of them being impacted which can create a very smelly mess.
+This promotes healthy anal glands and also reduces the chances of them being impacted, which can create a very smelly mess.